0xScorpio/Certifications/CISSP/Domain-3-Security-Architecture-Engineering/Notes.md

   - Read, Write, Read/Execute, Modify, Full Control
   - It is a type of DAC (Discretionary Access Control): who can access and how they can access it, is at the owner's discretion.

 # Virtualization, Cloud and Distributed Computing
+- Possibility for multiple clients on the same hardware platform - running under the OS (Ring -1).
+- Traffic between the clients on the host doesn't have to traverse our network.

 # Internet of Things
 # Emanations and Covert Channels
 # Web architecture and attacks